“I can trust my experience. When an activity feels as if it is valuable or worth doing, it is worth doing.” Carl Rogers, On Becoming a Person

 About fifteen years ago on my birthday, knowing that books make the best gifts for me, my mother gave me Jeffrey Eugenides’ famous novel, Middlesex.
 Little did I know then that the book whose odd title intrigued my mother (and me) was soon going to be part of the research for my doctoral degree.
 And that I would also relocate to another country just like the characters at the start of the novel.

 Writing my PhD thesis in English literature involved incredibly hard work and numerous sacrifices.
-But hey, didn’t I do exactly what I wanted?
 Needless to say, I couldn’t have done it without the support of my family.

-The coaching course appeared in my life when the highlight of my days was watching dozens of swans gliding nonchalantly on the lake near my place: after the first lockdown in England.
-The saying “every cloud has a silver lining” fits perfectly here as this opportunity was a gift falling from the sky.
+The coaching course appeared in my life after the first lockdown in England, when the highlight of my days was watching dozens of swans gliding nonchalantly on the lake near my place.

-I am grateful to be part of people’s journeys of transformation.
+I am grateful to be part of people’s journeys of transformation which will impact the quality of all their relationships, starting with their families.

 Other details about myself if you’re still interested: